 Undefined Spot Colors

-Visual Match – Utilize More Channels: The visually best conversion with high colorimetric accuracy and with good printability.
-Solid tones and gradients of spot colors are converted with a minimum of channels and are still colorimetrically accurate.
+- Visual Match: The visually best conversion with high colorimetric accuracy and good printability.
+Solid tones are converted with the fewest number of channels that are absolutely necessary for good colorimetric accuracy.
+Channels will be reduced or clipped to 100% if the deltaE increases only slightly compared to the proofing method.
+Single-color and two-color combinations are also included in the search for the best color combination.
+Tints may be rendered with more channels than the solid tone if needed for a good match.
 Spot colors that are present in combination with process colors or other spot colors may consist of several process colors after conversion.
-This option is suitable for digital printing, large format inkjet printing, proofing or offset printing with a fine screen ruling.
+This option is suitable for digital printing, large format inkjet printing or offset printing with a fine screen ruling.

 None: No warning or error message during spot color conversion to the target color space.

 Display Warning and Continue: Displays a warning if the specified dE2000 Limit is exceeded during the conversion of spot colors to the target color space.
 The processed file is also highlighted in yellow in the Jobs and Queues Overview.
 The file is then converted and moved to the Output folder.

 Display Error: The file is not converted and is highlighted in red in the Jobs and Queues Overview.
 Subsequently it is moved to the Error folder.

 Keep Spot Color and Show Warning: The spot color causing the warning will not be converted and is preserved.
 All remaining spot colors will be converted.
 The converted file is highlighted in yellow in the Jobs and Queues Overview and is moved into the Output folder or the Warning folder (if this folder has been created in the Queue settings).